alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

     | 0.5  | 0               | 0.75          | 0.125            |
     | 1    | 0.75            | 0.78          | 0.25             |

     At time `t = 0.0` and `t = 1.0`, the progress bar is at it's smallest size (only 3% is visible).
 At `t = 0.5`, the progress bar has stretched to its maximum size (75% is visible).
-Similar to the search to back icon, the path's start and end trims are animated at different speeds to achieve the stretching effect that is characteristic of loading indicators.
+And at time `t = 1.0`, the progress bar has shrunk back to its smallest size and restarts the animation.

 {% include posts/2016/10/22/includes7_trimming_stroked_paths_indeterminate_progress.html %}